chipsalliance/i3c-core/_sources/ext_cap.md.txt

 # Specification for I3C Vendor-Specific Extended Capabilities

-This chapter is the normative specification of the Vendor-Specific Extended Capabilities for the I3C Controller as per section 7.7.13 of the [I3C HCI Specification](introduction.md#spec-i3c-hci).
+This chapter is the normative specification of the Vendor-Specific Extended Capabilities for the I3C Controller as per section 7.7.13 of the {term}`I3C HCI spec`.

 ## Security